fltt/make4java/README.md

 in case of a native library.

-Those macros are defined, respectively, in the "Java components" and "Native components" parts of the `Makefile.in`.
+Those macros are defined in the "Java components" and in the "Native components" parts of the `Makefile.in`.
 The arguments to the macros define properties of the component, namely:

 * `MK_NAME` is the name of the component